 Some can take the phrase too literal, and are either for or against their literal interpretation.
 The idea that living by faith means to literally do nothing until God tells you to.
 The idea that people sit around waiting for God to hand you everything on a silver platter.

 Yet others keep the phrase casual and do the opposite, giving it almost no meaning.
 Just a nice thing to say you know?
 Sounds good to say.
-But they’d rather do everything themselves, too worried about handing the reigns over to someone who might lead them down another path, one that doesn’t end in the same place they want to be the next ten years.
+But they’d rather do everything themselves, too worried about handing the reins over to someone who might lead them down another path, one that doesn’t end in the same place they want to be the next ten years.

 But in reality it’s an in-between of those two.
 It’s not not doing anything.
 And it’s not just something you say.